Welcome to Wang Laboratory!

 Our Research:

 Wang laboratory is a computational genomics and translational cancer biology lab at UPMC Hillman Cancer, University of Pittsburgh.
-The mission of our lab is to apply a multiple disciplinary approach inclusive of bioinformatics, genetics, molecular and cell biology, and translational studies to explore the dark-side of cancer genetics, discover viable cancer targets, and achieve precision therapeutics on the basis of next generation sequencing and genome profiling technologies.
+The mission of our lab is to apply a multiple disciplinary approach inclusive of bioinformatics, machine learning, genetics, molecular and cell biology, and translational studies to explore the dark-side of cancer genetics, discover viable cancer targets, and achieve big-data based precision therapeutics on the basis of multi-omics deep sequencing technologies.

-• Develop integrative computational genomics approaches to discover causal genetic alternations, viable therapeutic targets, and predictive biomarkers in cancer.
+• Develop integrative computational genomics approaches to discover causal genetic alternations, viable therapeutic targets, and precision oncology biomarkers in cancer.

-• Experimentally characterize driving genetic aberrations, therapeutic targets, and predictive biomarkers for the development of new cancer precision medicine.
+• Experimentally characterize driving genetic aberrations, therapeutic targets, and predictive/diagnostic biomarkers for the development of new cancer precision medicine.

-• Develop novel bioinformatics tools and models to predict therapeutic responses of cancer targeted therapies and immunotherapies, as well as to facilitate clinically important decisions.
+• Develop novel genomic markers and machine-learning models to predict therapeutic responses of cancer targeted therapies and immunotherapies, as well as to facilitate clinically important decisions.

 Our Aspiration: